TriteHexagon/gb-emu/README.md

-This is a work-in-progress Game Boy emulator.
+This is a work-in-progress Game Boy Color emulator.

 The CPU, timer, graphics, joypad, and save files are emulated.
 Audio remains unemulated.